Ethical aspects of scientific research and publication

 - Intellectual interests.

-Although conflicts may not be completely annulled, if the author is certain or even suspicious about their existence, he/she should declare them in the Letter to the Editor and in the body of the article, before the bibliographic references.
+Although conflicts may not be completely prevented, if the author is certain or even suspicious about their existence, he/she should declare them in the Letter to the Editor and in the body of the article, before the bibliographic references.

 2.1 Authors